Mary Magdalene: In Western art

-The early notion of Mary Magdalene as a sinner and adulteress was reflected in Western medieval Christian art, where she was the most commonly depicted female figure after the Virgin Mary.
-She may be shown either as very extravagantly and fashionably dressed, unlike other female figures wearing contemporary styles of clothes, or alternatively as completely naked but covered by very long blonde or reddish-blonde hair.
-The latter depictions represent the Penitent Magdalene, according to the medieval legend that she had spent a period of repentance as a desert hermit after leaving her life as a follower of Jesus.
+The early belief of Mary Magdalene as a sinner and adulteress was reflected in Western medieval Christian art, where she was the most commonly depicted female figure after the Virgin Mary.
+She may be shown either as extravagantly and fashionably dressed, unlike other female figures wearing contemporary styles of clothes, or alternatively as completely naked but covered by very long blonde or reddish-blonde hair.
+The latter depictions represent the "Penitent Magdalene" motif, according to the medieval legend that she had spent a period of repentance as a desert hermit after leaving her life as a follower of Jesus.
 Her story became conflated in the West with that of Mary of Egypt, a fourth-century prostitute turned hermit, whose clothes wore out and fell off in the desert.
-The widespread artistic representations of Mary Magdalene in tears are the source of the modern English word maudlin, meaning 'sickeningly sentimental or emotional'.
+The widespread artistic representations of Mary Magdalene in tears are the source of the modern English word maudlin, meaning "sickeningly sentimental or emotional".

-In medieval depictions Mary's long hair entirely covers her body and preserves her modesty (supplemented in some German versions such as one by Tilman Riemenschneider by thick body hair), but, from the sixteenth century, some depictions, like those by Titian, show part of her naked body, the amount of nudity tending to increase in successive periods.
-Even if covered, she often wears only a drape pulled around her, or an undergarment.
-In particular, Mary is often shown naked in the legendary scene of her "Elevation", where she is sustained in the desert by angels who raise her up and feed her heavenly manna, as recounted in the Golden Legend.
+In medieval depictions Mary's long hair entirely covers her body and preserves her modesty, supplemented in some German versions such as one by Tilman Riemenschneider by thick body hair, but, from the sixteenth century, some depictions, like those by Titian, show part of her naked body, the amount of nudity tending to increase in successive periods.
+When covered, she often wears a drape pulled around her, or an undergarment.
+In particular, Mary is often shown nude in the legendary scene of her "Elevation", where she is sustained in the desert by angels who raise her up and feed her heavenly manna, as recounted in the Golden Legend.